xuliting/Elastos.Developer.Doc/DApp_Wallet_EN.md

 # 1. Introduction to Elastos Wallet

-* Elastos Wallet provides token swap services.
+* Elastos Wallet provides token transfer services.

 ## 2. How to configure Wallet for payment